DDFantasyV/.primitives-converter/README.md

 # BigWorld Model Converter(.primitives)
-This is a Blender addon designed to be able to import and export Мир кораблей' .primitives+.visual files, designed for mod authors.
+This is a Blender addon designed to be able to import and export Mir Korablei's .primitives+.visual files, designed for mod authors.

 ## How to Add to Blender-Windows?
 1. In order to add addons to Blender, first you need to locate your `addons_contrib` folder.
 Depending on how you installed Blender, it can be located in different places.